The Catacombs Catacombs Reference Library

 "The role of Rollin Hand was written for me.
 In fact, in the draft of the pilot script they just inserted my name in the draft - Martin.
 They chose Rollin for the character's name because it had the same number of letters as mine, and they didn't want to have to retype the script.
 It was a romantic reality, "Mission".
 But you can't stay in something too long."

 When Landau was dropped from the series, Barbara Bain also bowed out in one of the most publicized casting stories of TV.
-"Mission Impossible" went along for a season with several actresses trying to fill Cinnamon's glamor and them suffered a styleless death a season later.
+"Mission Impossible" went along for a season with several actresses trying to fill Cinnamon's glamour and them suffered a styleless death a season later.

 Bain and Landau are back.
 And even in spacesuits facing intruders from other worlds, intergalactic wars, and mysterious diseases in the soil beneath them, Miss Bain still has the half smile that seems swiped from da Vinci.
 And Landau's the commander who lets his humanity slip through at the height of a crisis.
 Science fiction may be the most popular form of worldwide entertainment.
 The message of 'Space: 1999" comes through, even in Japanese.